pixashot/docs/advanced-usage.md

 - Use async/await for timing-sensitive operations
 - Handle errors gracefully
 - Test thoroughly with different page states
+- Combine with interaction steps for complex scenarios

 ## CSS Manipulation